If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 - …or even your own smart home system

 That’s just some of the things that our VPS have been used for – it’s a big market.
-Every 20i Reseller gets 25% discount off our standard prices, as well as access to an exclusive 1-Core Managed VPS.
+Every 20i Reseller gets 25% discount off our standard Self-Managed VPS prices, and 10% off our Managed Cloud Hosting.
 So they’re a great way to get more customers and more profits!

 How to sell VPS

 So you want to resell VPS for the first time?
-Or get some tips on how to sell more?
+Or get some tips on how to sell more servers?
 Here’s what I’ll be covering:

 - How to explain virtual private servers to your customers